ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_3.md

 - What of the data I plan to collect would be most valuable to share publicly?
 - What of the data I could share might be problematic for identifying individuals?
 - Where do I want the data to be stored, and for how long?
+- What else would I have to do/share to make the data shared make sense to anyone who might access the data?

 ## Activity